Meet the Farm Staff

 Melissa Kelley is MCF Board Clerk.

-She is long-time resident from the area growing up in Millis and moving to Medway in 2000.
-Julie is married to Karl Infanger, a Physical Education Teacher at Medway High School, and they have a son in 6th grade and daughter in 5th grade.
-She and her family have been volunteers at MCF, CSA share members for the past 3 years, and in July 2015 Julie became a Board Member at the Medway Community Farm, Inc.
+She is a long-time resident of the area, growing up in Millis and moving to Medway in 2000.
+Julie is married to Karl Infanger, a Physical Education Teacher at Medway High School, and they have a son and daughter currently in Medway Schools.
+She and her family have been volunteers at MCF, CSA share members for the past 4 years, and in July 2015 Julie became a Board Member at the Medway Community Farm, Inc.

-With her family, she has been: CSA member, volunteer, work-trade farm helper, and now Clerk on the Board of Directors.
-Expanding sustainable local agriculture, educating our community and our children that a healthy food supply is best for everyone’s future makes her happy.
+With her family, she has been: CSA member, volunteer, work-trade farm support, and now serving on the Board of Directors.
+Expanding sustainable local agriculture, educating our community and especially our children that a healthy food supply is best for everyone’s future makes her happy.
 Marcia loves to share her enthusiasm for creative cooking and expanding people's perceptions about vegetable preparation.

 With a Bachelor of Fine Arts degree in Ceramics from Ohio University Marcia was a studio potter for 23 years.
 She managed the home-directed education of two now adult children; volunteered extensively with craft marketing, home-education, and food buying cooperatives; and was Chair of the Medway Cultural Council for two terms.
-Marcia currently guides Dance of Health...she is a movement fitness (Nia) and food awareness educator.
+Marcia currently guides Dance of Health...she is a movement fitness (Nia & Ageless Grace) mind-body educator.

 Devon Reed graduated from Worcester Polytechnic Institute (WPI) with a Bachelor’s Degree in Computer Science and Babson College with a Masters of Business Administration (MBA).
 He is Director of Product Line Management and Strategy for EMC’s Mid-Ranges Solutions Business Unit.
 Devon has held numerous product line management and pricing operations positions at EMC and was a software engineer for Telica, Inc. and Alcatel-Lucent prior to joining EMC.
 He enjoys golfing, homebrewing, and traveling with his family.
 Devon joined the Medway Community Farm Board of Directors in July 2015.